The theory of manipulations of pure state asymmetry: basic tools and equivalence classes of states under symmetric operations: Unitary G-equivalence

+\begin{example} In example \ref{Ex-U(1)-reduc} we found the characterization of unitary equivalence classes based on the reduction of states to irreps in the case of group U(1) with representation $e^{i\theta}\rightarrow e^{i\theta N}$ where $N$ is the number operator with nonnegative integer eigenvalues.
+Here, we use the result of lemma \ref{Gram2} to find another characterization of these unitary equivalence classes in terms of characteristic functions of states.
+In this case, for arbitrary state $|\psi\rangle=\sum_{n,\alpha} \psi_{n,\alpha} |n,\alpha\rangle $, the characteristic function is given by the expectation value of the phase shift operator, i.e.,

-In the U(1) case, the reduction onto irreps and the characteristic function are related by a Fourier transform.
-The Fourier transform can also be defined for finite groups and for compact Lie groups that are non-Abelian and in these cases, it also describes the relation between the reduction onto irreps and the characteristic function, as will be shown in the next section.
+where $p_{\psi}(n) = \sum_{\alpha} |\psi_{n,\alpha}|^2$ is the reduction onto irreps. \end{example} It follows that in the U(1) case, the reduction onto irreps and the characteristic function are related by a Fourier transform.
+The Fourier transform can also be defined for arbitrary compact Lie groups or for finite groups (which might be non-Abelian) and in these cases as well, it describes the relation between the reduction onto irreps and the characteristic function, as will be shown in section \ref{Sec-Reduction}.